StamusNetworks/SELKS/README.rst

 You can get more information on SELKS wiki: https://github.com/StamusNetworks/SELKS/wiki

-You can get help about SELKS on Freenode IRC on the #SELKS channel.
+You can get help about SELKS on Freenode IRC on the #SELKS channel or use our mailing list: http://groups.google.com/d/forum/selks

 If you encounter a problem, you can open a ticket on https://github.com/StamusNetworks/SELKS/issues